 The editorial process and peer-review workflow for each journal are taken care of by a team of Senior Editors, Editorial Board Members (EBMs), and dedicated Journal managers who have the required expertise in their specific fields.

-The Editors may recommend acceptance, revision, or rejection of a manuscript based on reviewer comments.
+After receiving reviewers’ comments the Editors may recommend acceptance, revision, or rejection of a manuscript based on these comments.

 Reviewer's comments may be categorized as: